CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Method

 \subsubsection{Spatial decomposition}

 The code is structured to realize the multi-level force calculation.
 In nonshared-memory architectures, the way particles are stored plays a decisive role in performance and scalability.
 Common methods include irregular volume partition based on fractal space-filling curves, usually Hilbert curves, and regular volume partitions, such as slab, pencil, or cubic decompositions.
 In our case, FFT in the PM algorithm favors regular-shaped volumes.
-Further more, local PM calculations and particle send/receive processes need additional buffer zones surrounding the boundaries of the local subvolumes.
-Among the above partition methods, cube has the smallest surface area to volume ratio, which can minimize additional calculations and memory consumptions.
+Furthermore, local PM calculations and particle send/receive processes need additional buffer zones surrounding the boundaries of the local subvolumes.
+Among the above partition methods, cube has the smallest surface-area-to-volume ratio, which can minimize additional calculations and memory consumptions.
 Thus \cubetwo adopts a multi-level cubic decomposition of the simulation volume, henceforth its name.

 \cref{fig.cubes} gives an illustration of volume decomposition of \cubetwo.
 In this example, the global cosmological volume is decomposed into $8$ sub-cubes (except the closest one, the rest $7$ sub-cubes are painted as gray); each of them is usually stored in a computing node, handled by an MPI process.
 Subsequently, within each node, the sub-cube is decomposed into $8$ tiles (except the closest tile, the rest $7$ tiles of the closest sub-cube are painted as yellow); although they share memory, only one tile at a time is undergone local (PM2) force calculation and position update.
-Furthermore, each tile is decomposed into $64$ sub-tiles, and on each sub-tile we calculate PM3 and PP. The resolution of PM3 (and thus the PP range) is adaptive, depending on the matter clustering in the sub-tile (the sub-tiles of the closest tile are painted as red, and darker tones represent more clustering).
+Furthermore, each tile is decomposed into $64$ subtiles, and on each subtile we calculate PM3 and PP. The resolution of PM3 (and thus the PP range) is adaptive, depending on the matter clustering in the subtile (the subtiles of the closest tile are painted as red, and darker tones represent more clustering).